haskell/attoparsec/README.markdown

 Authors
 -------

-This library is written and maintained by Bryan O'Sullivan,
+This library was written by Bryan O'Sullivan <bos@serpentine.com>
-<bos@serpentine.com>.
+and is maintained by Ben Gamari <ben@smart-cactus.org>.